 What Every Couple Needs to Know

 The engagement session is one of my favorite parts of our time together because it gives you both a chance to be in front of my camera before you get married, which is going to make your wedding day experience feel so smooth, seamless and comfortable.
 Not only that, but we get to create something so special together.
-You’re going to be married for over fifty years, but you only get to be engaged for this short period of time.
-I'm so excited to capture the only time in your life when you get to be each other’s fiances.
-I created this guide for you, and packed it with all my best tips for getting the best out of your engagement experience.
-My goal is to create images that are natural, candid, fun, and represent you as a couple.
+You’re going to be married for 50 or 60+ years, but you only get to be engaged for this short period of time.
+I'm so excited to capture the only time in your life when you get to be each other’s fiance.
+I created this guide for you, and packed it with all my best tips for getting the best out of your engagement session experience.
+My goal is to create images that are natural, fun, and represent your personalities, and your relationship dynamic.

 CHOOSING TIME & DATE